“"Don't play what's there, play what's not there."”

 What Does Culture Mean To You?

 One of the things I love about sf|noir is its inclusivity.
-While sf|noir seeks to highlight the contributions of African-Americans to art and culture, it does this not by narrowing its lens but rather widening it, illuminating how these contributions are interpreted and re-interpreted by different cultures, creating a rich and complex tapestry born out of diversity but woven together into a cohesive whole.
+While sf|noir seeks to highlight the contributions of African-Americans and the African diaspora to art and culture, it does this not by narrowing its lens but rather widening it, illuminating how these contributions are interpreted and re-interpreted by different cultures, creating a rich and complex tapestry born out of diversity but woven together into a cohesive whole.

 As an Advisory Committee member of sf|noir, I am proud of its long history of eclectic and cutting edge programming and look forward to supporting its continued growth as it enters its second decade.
+In the months to come, we will be asking a group of diverse and talented artists who have been featured in sf|noir events, “What Does Culture Mean to You?” and sharing their thoughts with the sf|noir community.
+(Please follow us on Facebook and Twitter, if you do not already do so, to see posts as they become available or sign up to receive our e-newsletter.)

 As a Korean-American, who grew up in a vibrant arts community on the East Coast, culture is a shared yet constantly evolving sense of community that moves and shifts as new and different voices contribute to the larger collective.
-A few years ago, my father, nephew, and I watched Planet B-Boy, a documentary about Battle of the Year (BOTY) that highlighted the global influence of hip hop, showcasing the rise of Korean and other Asian B-boy crews.
+A couple of years ago, my father, nephew, and I watched Planet B-Boy, a documentary about Battle of the Year (BOTY) that highlighted the global influence of hip hop, showcasing the rise of Korean and other Asian B-boy crews.
 Needless to say, the film blew us away.
 For my father, who immigrated to the United States almost 40 years ago, it was a snapshot of a culture that felt both familiar yet incredibly foreign.
 The stories and struggles of some of the young dancers resonated with his own experience but were set against a cultural backdrop that had changed dramatically over the years.
 For my nephew, who was nine at the time, the movie opened up a whole new world of possibilities.
 Seeing boys like himself dancing on the big screen inspired him to start taking dance classes and he’s been B-boying ever since.
 Below is a clip from a winning performance of the Korean Crew.
 We look forward to you joining the sf|noir community.

 Sincerely,